illinois-cs415/illinois-cs415.github.io/index.md

 #### Lectures ####
 + Live lectures and discussions will be held **Tu Th at 11am Central Time in 4029 CIF**.
-+ Lecture attendance is expected.
++ Lecture attendance is expected.<br/>
   We know events like illness and interviews and trips to GDC happen, so attendance will not be required.<br/>
-  However, if course attendance regularly falls below the 50% threshold we may change this policy to increase the educational effectiveness of the course.
+  **However, if course attendance regularly falls below the 50% threshold we may change this policy to increase the effectiveness of the course.**
-+ You can choose to atttend lecture on zoom rather than in person at this **[Zoom link](https://illinois.zoom.us/j/84908024844?pwd=eE14Z1NCK3NxblpwUExDYUplaVAvUT09).** <br/>**This is a particularly good option if you think you might be ill, or are worried about becoming ill...please don't attend in person in those cases.**
++ You can choose to atttend lecture on zoom rather than in person at this **[Zoom link](https://illinois.zoom.us/j/84908024844?pwd=eE14Z1NCK3NxblpwUExDYUplaVAvUT09).** <br/><br/>**This is a particularly good option if you think you might be ill, or are worried about becoming ill...please don't attend in person in those cases.**<br/><br/>
 + If you do miss the occasional lecture...no worries.
 The lectures will be recorded and available on the [Lectures page](https://illinois-cs415.github.io/schedule).

 #### Development Resources ####